Protected area

-Protected areas or conservation areas are locations which receive protection because of their recognized natural or cultural values.
+Protected areas or conservation areas are locations that receive protection because of their recognized natural or cultural values.
 Protected areas are those areas in which human presence or the exploitation of natural resources (e.g. firewood, non-timber forest products, water, ...) is limited.

 The term "protected area" also includes marine protected areas and transboundary protected areas across multiple borders.
 As of 2016, there are over 161,000 protected areas representing about 17 percent of the world's land surface area (excluding Antarctica).

 For waters under national jurisdiction beyond inland waters, there are 14,688 Marine Protected Areas (MPAs), covering approximately 10.2% of coastal and marine areas and 4.12% of global ocean areas.
 In contrast, only 0.25% of the world's oceans beyond national jurisdiction are covered by MPAs.

-In recent years, the 30 by 30 initiative has targeted to protect 30% of ocean territory and 30% of land territory worldwide by 2030; this has been adopted by the European Union in its Biodiversity Strategy for 2030, Campaign for Nature which promoted the goal during the Convention on Biodiversity's COP15 Summit and the G7.
+In recent years, the 30 by 30 initiative has targeted to protect 30% of ocean territory and 30% of land territory worldwide by 2030; this has been adopted by the European Union in its Biodiversity Strategy for 2030, Campaign for Nature; which promoted the goal during the Convention on Biodiversity's COP15 Summit and the G7.
 In December 2022, Nations have reached an agreement with the Kunming-Montreal Global Biodiversity Framework at the COP15, which includes the 30 by 30 initiative.

-Protected areas are implemented for biodiversity conservation, often providing habitat and protection from hunting for threatened and endangered species.
+Protected areas are often implemented for biodiversity conservation, providing habitat and protection from hunting for threatened and endangered species.
 Protection helps maintain ecological processes that cannot survive in most intensely managed landscapes and seascapes.
 Indigenous peoples and local communities frequently criticize this method of fortress conservation for the generally violent processes by which the regulations of the areas are enforced.